Aditya09-cse/devops-git-practice/README.md

 # devops-git-practice
-DevOps Repo was created to update the git commands learn on daily basis and someone get short notes for commands
+This DevOps git Repo was created to update the git commands learn on daily basis and someone get short notes for commands